thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 step2:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-1-ce.png
-        title: 'Click on the device row in the table to open device details;'
+        title: 'Click on the device row in the table to open device details.
+Note that the device state is "Inactive";'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-2-ce.png
         title: 'Click "Copy access token".
 Token will be copied to your clipboard.
 Save it to a safe place.'